TYPO3-Documentation/t3docs-tools/README.rst

     ./bashScripts/versionbranch-not-exist.sh "11.5"

 The repositories must already exist in generated-data/repos/.
-Call get-repos.sh first.
+Call get-repos.sh to clone or update first.